 You can buy many, many funds with a Vanguard account.
 You don’t need to only keep Vanguard funds with them.
 The second screenshot shows how you can shop around to different fund families.

 But, do be aware of the fees that stem from other brokerage firms/other fund families, particularly if you are doing any inter-company buying or selling.
 It’s free to exchange one Vanguard fund for another.
 But, other companies may involve costs that vary dramatically.

 2. A Different Brokerage Firm (e.g., Fidelity, E*Trade, TD Ameritrade, JPMorgan, Edward Jones, Etc.)

 There are around 70 companies offering brokerage for the Vanguard Wellington fund.
 Fees are often transaction-based, but will generally include commission, sales tax, mark-ups/downs, and more for each transaction.

-Basically, since you’re not going to the source of the fund, it’s more expensive to go with a different brokerage firm than Vanguard.
-You should strongly consider opening a Vanguard account to hold this fund if you want to buy a lot of shares.
-You may end up liking Vanguard so much you switch over your entire portfolio.
+Since you’re not going to the source of the fund, it’s more expensive to go with a different brokerage firm than Vanguard.
+Consider opening a Vanguard account to hold this fund if you want to buy a lot of shares.

 The Vanguard Wellington, as good as it is, isn’t the only stellar mutual fund out there.
 There are lots of alternative managed funds that offer similar asset allocations and similar returns.
 Let’s take a look at some of them…

 - Vanguard STAR — This fund is very similar to the Wellington, and while it still remains around 60% focused on stocks, it shifts some emphasis from bonds to short-term reserves.
 It has returned around 8% annually, which matches the Wellington, but, crucial for some, you can start investing from just $1,000.

-The AMCAP Fund — There are 1.4 million account holders taking advantage of this fund’s $250 minimum investment.
+- The AMCAP Fund — There are 1.4 million account holders taking advantage of this fund’s $250 minimum investment.
 It is heavily focused on U.S. equities, with these taking an 81% share of the funds, but it does also place around 5% in non-U.S. equities.
-Moreover, it has yielded 11.36% since 1967, and while its five-year yield is down slightly on recent years, it still stands at 10.51%.
+Moreover, it has yielded 11.36% since 1967, and while its five-year yield is down slightly in recent years, it still stands at 10.51%.